AutomateAaron/terraform-aws-jenkins/README.md

 # terraform-aws-jenkins

-This is a terraform module to create
+This terraform module stands up a simple Jenkins Server running in docker on an EC2 instance.

 ## Example: